kernel-coder/QtJson/README.md

 ======
 Classes that we'll use for the sample code following ---

-class Address : public JObject {
+// All the classes that we need for our sample! class Address : public JObject {
     Q_OBJECT
 public:
     Q_INVOKABLE explicit Address(QObject* parent = 0) : JObject(parent){}
     MetaPropertyPublicSet(QString, country)
     MetaPropertyPublicSet(QString, city)
     MetaPropertyPublicSet(QString, zip)